 Living with COVID

 As set out in the government’s strategy, the UK has now moved to a new phase of managing COVID-19.
 Vaccines remain at the heart of this approach to living with the virus in the future.
 As new variants arise, there may be times when there are higher case numbers of COVID-19.
-It is important to keep up the safe and healthy behaviours we outline below.
+It is important to keep up the safe and healthy behaviours below.

 If you have symptoms of a respiratory infection, including COVID-19, and a high temperature or feel unwell, please try to stay at home and avoid contact with other people.
 Only get back to your normal activities when you feel well enough and you no longer have a high temperature.